xeptagondev/performance-app-methodology/methodology/accountability/project-quality-assurance.md

 5. **Calculating QA Completion Rate:** To calculate the completion rate, we need to determine the total number of projects and the proportion of completed projects.
 The completion rate is  expressed as a percentage and can be calculated using the following formula:

-6. **Additional considerations:**
-The dashboard will include a list of Project “Due Soon” for which QA is due within 6 months and “Next QA Due Date”.

 Completion Rate (%) = (Total distinct count of PQA Compliant Projects) / (Total distinct count of Ongoing Projects + Closed Project within 2 Years)* 100

 To simplify: